ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

 Risk effects in Vivarium
 ------------------------

+The relative risk of each LBWSG category in GBD is for *all-cause mortality* in the early and late neonatal period.
+However, GBD identifies only a *subset* of causes (not *all* causes) that are affected by LBWSG, listed in the :ref:`table above <lbwsg_affected_causes_table>`.
+Therefore, despite the RR's being measured for *all*-cause mortality, **we are interested in applying the PAF and relative risks only to the cause-specific mortality rates of the causes that GBD considers to be affected by LBWSG.**

-Because the relative risks from GBD are for all-cause mortality in the early and late neonatal period, we first decompose all-cause mortality rate (ACMR) as the sum of:
+To do this, we first decompose the all-cause mortality rate (ACMR) as the sum
+of:

    - mortality from causes that are affected by LBWSG and modelled in the sim (:gre:`green`)
    - mortality from causes that are affected by LBWSG but not modelled in the sim (:blu:`blue`)
    - mortality from causes that are unaffected by LBWSG and modelled in the sim (:sal:`salmon`)
    - mortality from causes that are unaffected by LBWSG but not modelled in the sim (:pin:`pink`)

-We are interested in applying the PAF and relative risk only to the cause-specific mortality rates of the causes that GBD considers to be affected by LBWSG (green and blue).
+Our strategy will be to apply the relative risks and PAF only to the green and blue causes, i.e. those GBD says are affected by LBWSG.
 The rest of this section describes the details of how to do this.
 See the `Assumptions and Limitations`_ section for a discussion of the strengths and limitations of this approach, and a comparison with other possible strategies.

 Cause categories
 ''''''''''''''''

-An example of the above
+An example of the above color-coded cause breakdown from the :ref:`large-scale-food fortification concept model
-color-coded cause breakdown from the :ref:`large-scale-food fortification concept model <2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below:
+<2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below:

 +---------------------+------------------------------------------------------------------------+